The biggest lesson I learned from my mother is that kindness can be taught.

 The Messenger of Allah [SAW] said: “The ones who are merciful, The Most Merciful will be merciful to them.
 Be Merciful to those who are on the Earth, and the One who is in the Heavens will be merciful to you.”
 (Tirmidhi)

 My mother’s keenness to teach us wasn’t limited to us learning how to read, or write or recite the Qur’an or fast or pray.
 Her lessons transcended all these with her lessons in teaching us to care for others.

-I am a great believer that kindness can be taught and should be taught in our daily engagement with each other and our children; if practiced it is contagious it will infect all those around you thus bringing hearts closer and create harmony and build humility.
+I am a great believer that kindness can be taught and should be taught in our daily engagement with each other and our children; if practiced, it is contagious and will infect all those around you, thus bringing hearts closer and create harmony and build humility.

-As we strive to teach our children to strive for self; we mustn’t forget to teach them to strive in kindness to self and others.
+As we strive to teach our children to strive for self; we mustn’t forget to teach them to strive in kindness to others.